krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 1. Implement - As a hunt master, I want to invite a list of teams to participate about a week before the match.

-1. Design - As a hunt master, I can specify the start date and time for the competition.
+1. Design - As a hunt master, I want to specify the start date and time for the competition.[J98](http://cs04.nwmissouri.edu/browse/GDPGAM-98)

-1. Implement - As a hunt master,I can specify the start date and time for the competition.
+1. Implement - As a hunt master,I want to specify the start date and time for the competition.[J104](http://cs04.nwmissouri.edu/browse/GDPGAM-104)

-1. Design - As a hunt master, I can specify the end date and time for the competition.
+1. Design - As a hunt master, I want to specify the end date and time for the competition.[J109](http://cs04.nwmissouri.edu/browse/GDPGAM-109)

 1. Implement - As a hunt master, I can specify the end date and time for the competition.
 [J114](http://cs04.nwmissouri.edu/browse/GDPGAM-114)

-1. Implement - As a user, After three days, if I wont accept invite, assume rejection.
+1. Implement - As a user, After three days, if I wont accept invite, assume rejection.[J84] (http://cs04.nwmissouri.edu/browse/GDPGAM-84)

 1. Design - As a hunt master, I can choose an existing quest for competition.